not-magic/Open309/README.md

 To assemble this you will also need `8x 16mm M3 bolts with nuts`, to attach the switches to the switch plate.
 The height of the switch plate is designed for exactly 16mm bolts so anything else will either not reach the nuts or will intersect with the body.

 The printed body is also a tiny bit too long for the stock `25mm M4 bolts`.
 It works, barely, but it works better with `30mm M4 bolts`.

+All pieces are assembled and stacked togther held together by the M4 body bolts.

 ## Print settings